KLST Evening Forecast: Saturday August 1st

-Once we get past Monday the rain chances will drop and the hotter temperatures will return.
-Much of the region will at or above the triple digits mark for the majority of the week ahead.
+Once we get past Monday the rain chances will drop off and the hotter temperatures will return.
+Much of the region will be at or above the triple digit mark for the majority of the week ahead.
 Highs in the lower 100s and overnight lows in the mid 70s for the much of the work week and into next weekend.

 Hurricane Isaias was downgrade back to a tropical storm as some upper level shear and land interaction weakened the storm’s sustainability.
 Isaias is expected to restrengthen as it move out over warm open waters, but only for just a bit before it begins to interact with the Florida coast.